Molecular, Genetic and Lifecourse Epidemiology (Wellcome Trust)Find a programme

 Further details of the current supervisors and their interests are available on the programme website.

 Dependent on funding deadlines.
-Please see our website for further details.
+Please see the department website for further details.

 REF 2014 results